 Spring Breakaway (formerly known as Destination: Service) is a program that allows students to spend their spring break in different communities while having an unforgettable service-learning experience.
-Spring Breakaway is sponsored by the offices of Civic Engagement, Diversity Education, and Spiritual & Religious Life.
+Spring Breakaway is sponsored by the offices of Community-Engaged Learning, Diversity Education, and Spiritual & Religious Life.
 Each year our trips involve service, adventure, learning, and fun - all wrapped up in one.

 This program allows students to deeply engage with complex topics such as social issues and problems, spiritual exploration, social justice, and diversity education.
 Students return from these trips praising the experience of seeing the world through the eyes of those in different circumstances and learning how to be a better ally and social advocate.